tigera-solutions/workshop-calicocloud-rancher-security-observability/README.md

 ## Prerequisites

-Ensure the make, jq, terraform are installed and you have a Cloud account with appropriate permissions.
+Ensure make, jq, and terraform are installed and you have a Cloud account with appropriate permissions.

 ## Setup

-Deploy the Rancher management server using the [quickstart](https://github.com/rancher/quickstart) for your infrastructure provider of choice.
+Deploy the Rancher management server using the [Rancher Quickstart](https://github.com/rancher/quickstart) for your infrastructure provider of choice.

 Deploy an RKE cluster to your infrastructure providers network.